CERTCC/Vultron/docs/topics/process_models/cs/cs_model.md

 As in the [RM](../rm/index.md) and [EM](../em/index.md) process models, we wish to define a 5-tuple
 $(\mathcal{Q},\Sigma,\delta,q_0,F)$, this time for the CS model.

+!!! example inline "Example CS State"

+    The state $q^{cs} \in VFdpXa$ represents that:

+    - the Vendor is aware
+    - the fix is ready
+    - the fix is not deployed
+    - no public awareness
+    - an exploit is public
+    - no attacks have been observed

 In the CS model, a state $q^{cs}$ represents the status of each of the six [substates](index.md).
-State labels use the substate notation at left.
+State labels use the substate notation given in the table below.
-For example, the state _VFdpXa_ represents Vendor is aware, fix is ready, fix not deployed, no public awareness, exploit is public, and no attacks.

 The order in which the events occurred does not matter when defining the state.
 However, we will observe a notation convention keeping the letter names in the same case-insensitive order
 $(v,f,d,p,x,a)$.

-The Case State model builds upon the CVD substates defined in the [previous page](index.md), summarized in the table below.
+The CS model builds upon the CVD substates defined in the [Case State introduction](index.md), summarized in the table below.

 <a name="cs-model-states-defined"></a>